ppc affiliate programs

 10. Cheapflights

-A travel comparison platform that pays you for each visitor you send to their platform, CheapFlights is very interesting for everyone with travel-oriented traffic.
+A travel comparison platform that pays you for each visitor you send to their platform, Cheapflights is very interesting for everyone with travel-oriented traffic.
 Depending on whether they’re using a mobile or desktop device, you get a different commission.

 Cheapflights was founded in 1996 and is managed by KAYAK, an independent subsidiary of Booking Holdings.